andrewkhun/install-ad/README.md

 If you have not, please follow the initial steps to install VirtualBox and setup your Windows Server 2022 Virtual Machine!

+The goal is to set up a home Active Directory lab to practice IT skills and tools!

 [Installing VirtualBox and Windows Server 2022](https://github.com/andrewkhun/virtualbox)

 ## Renaming your Server